jakedeichert/promise-repeater/README.md

 // You can also specify a delay (ms) between attempts
 // This example waits 1 second between attempts const val2 = await repeatPromise(promiseFunc, 5, 1000);

+// You could also attempt an infinite amount of times const val3 = await repeatPromise(promiseFunc, Infinity, 1000);
 ~~~

+Try this out on [RunKit](https://npm.runkit.com/@jakedeichert/promise-repeater)